Hloniphile1986/momentum/README.md

 Momentum App
 ===============
 1. The App is on spring boot 2
+2. Url to swagger ui is http://localhost:8080/swagger-ui.html#/product-resource
-2. On start up the App will populate one customer on customer table.
+3. On start up the App will populate one customer on customer table.
-3. To populate the product list you hit populate (/product/populate) resource service on the swagger ui, the service take integer as in input to specify how many products to be created, after populating the data you can use the viewAll (/product/viewAl) resource to see the populated products.
+4. To populate the product list you hit populate (/product/populate) resource service on the swagger ui, the service take integer as in input to specify how many products to be created, after populating the data you can use the viewAll (/product/viewAl) resource to see the populated products.

 4. The customer has the number of points by default.